![]() deutsches Glossar |

 TCO

-Abbr. to TRAIN
+Abbr. of TRAIN

 CONTROL OFFICER